kodeartist/winkcms/README.md

-# BLINK A WINK QUICK BLOG SET UP
+# BLINK IS A QUICK BLOG BOOTSTRAP

+    BLINK is built on top of Laravel framework

-Use blink to post articles or run full website content.
-It is fully tested and it can speed up your articles / Blog work flow.
+    Use blink to post articles
+    Run full website content.
+    BLINK is fully tested and it can speed up your Blog or articles work flow.

 ## How do I get blink?
 -  Clone it from this repo!